I Do, I Do (film): Cast

 Other appearances in the film include Mark Lee, portraying as a loan shark, Johnny Ng as Liu's father, Yoo Ah Min as the mother of Chen who resided in his home, Chuay Pui Chan as Lee's relative, as well as Patricia Mok, Lim Kian Hock, Jimmy Nah, Boris Boo, and Henry Thia, who portrayed the roles of the Prime Minister of Singapore, a fortune teller, a witch doctor, a police officer, and a stage director.
-Director Jack Neo played as a Member of Parliament during the film.
+Director Jack Neo portrays Member of Parliament Neo during the film.

 Release

 The film released in theatres on 8 February 2005.

 Reception

 Chen Yunhong of Shin Min Daily News rated the film three-and-a-half stars out of five.
 Wendy Teo gave the film two-and-a-half stars out of five, praising the performances of Pang and Chin, as well as the cameo of Lee, but criticising the film's editing, the "cliched" twist, and stated that "the thin material of I Do I Do doesn't provide a wide enough stage for their talents."